The centre of the page contains the device of the printer, B. Rembolt. The stamps indicate that this copy belongs to the British Museum.

 This and the previous Offertory are two of only a handful of proper mass chants that contains a substantial text repetition.

-This Offertory is repeated on Monday of Lent 4 and the fourth week after Easter.
+This Offertory is repeated in the fourth week after Easter.

 The Vulgate and Old Roman both have ‘omnis terra’.